Updated November 10th, 2018.

 It was a perfect end to a brilliant day exploring the sun-ripened fruits of Mendoza.
 And next time I’m trawling the shelves in my local supermarket for a decent bottle of red, I’ll be sure to head for the section labelled ‘Argentina’ to help bring back these cycling tour memories.

-About the Writer: Helen Davey spent a year traveling around the world, exploring South America, New Zealand, Australia and South East Asia.
+About the Writer: Helen Davey spent a year travelling around the world, exploring South America, New Zealand, Australia and South East Asia.
 She has recently returned to the UK and is now a freelance editor in Brighton, but she dreams of one day getting back on the road.